 Second graders will receive First Penance celebrated in November or December.
-First Communion will be celebrated the First Sunday after Easter for second graders.
+First Communion will be celebrated after Easter for second graders.
+Date will be announced on school calendar.

 A combined seventh and eighth grade will celebrate Confirmation in February every second year (even number years), on the date approved and assigned by the Archbishop.